Orbital transformations to reduce the 1-norm of the electronic structure Hamiltonian for quantum computing applications: Results

-The scaling results for all large molecules are summarized in Table~\ref{tab:scaling}.
-The scaling lies in the order of $\mathcal{O}(N^{2.6})$ to $\mathcal{O}(N^{2.9})$ when using CMOs, while it lies around $\mathcal{O}(N^{2})$ or slightly higher when using LOs.
-The bigger the active space, the more $\lambda_Q$ can be reduced using the localization schemes compared to CMOs.
+For the localization schemes it is usual that the bigger the active space is, the more $\lambda_Q$ can be reduced compared to CMOs.
 This can be rationalized as follows.
 When the active space increases, it may involve orbitals localized on atoms which have negligible overlap with the other orbitals.
-Another possibility is that the additional orbitals may have a positive effect on the localization procedure (like the addition of a $\pi^*$-antibonding orbital in the example illustrated in Fig.~\ref{fig:jacobi_example}).
-In other words, there are more degrees of freedom in a larger active space to perform a better orbital localization.
+Another possibility is that the additional orbitals may have a positive effect on the localization procedure.
+As an illustration, see the example shown in Fig.~\ref{fig:jacobi_example} where we consider an occupied $\pi$-bonding orbital mixing with its associated virtual $\pi^*$-antibonding orbital for the formaldimine molecule.
+By rotating those two orbitals via a Jacobi rotation, we move from a maximal value of $\lambda_Q$ for $\theta = 0$ (corresponding to the original CMOs) to a minimal value for $\theta = \pi/4$ (corresponding to the new LOs).
+This way, we see that the larger is the active space the more degrees of freedom we have to perform a better orbital localization.
 For the biggest active space chosen, an active space of 100 electrons in 100 orbitals, $\lambda_Q$ is reduced by an order of magnitude.
-This illustrates the potential of using widely available and computationally cheap classical pre-optimizations to reduce the cost of quantum simulations.
-The 1-norm, and thereby the expected cost of the quantum simulation, can be brought down further by using a dedicated optimizer, but it is debatable whether the modest further reduction warrants the increased cost of the classical pre-processing.
+This illustrates the potential of using widely available and computationally cheap classical pre-optimizations, together with our dedicated orbital-optimizer, to reduce the cost of quantum simulations.